Spudstak/PortfolioWebsite/README.md

-Website is currently hosted at spudstak.com
+An older version of my portfolio website.
+Current version is hosted at spudstak.com